Connect with others who understand.

 Narcolepsy and insomnia have different causes and contributing factors.

-How Does Narcolepsy Lead To Insomnia?
+How Does Narcolepsy Lead to Insomnia?

 Diagnosing Narcolepsy and Insomnia